longjasonm/algolia-tedtalks-demo/customer-question-responses.md

 Matt,

-First off, thanks for reaching out directly to us about this...we wouldn't be where we are without our customers giving us feedback.
+First off, thanks for reaching out directly to us about this...we wouldn't be where we are today without our customers giving us feedback, both positive and negative.
 I'm sorry that the new design is complicating your workflow; as we add new features and functionality sometimes parts of the UI need to be shifted and relocated for the best possible experience for all users, and I assure you we don't take those design decisions lightly.
 I will share your feedback with the product team and make sure that your concerns are heard.

 If you're doing development often within Algolia, consider using our API client instead of working with indices in the dashboard.
 There are methods for both of the tasks you mentioned written in a number of different languages, so you could write a small application to handle these operations.
 Here are links to the API docs for the JS implementation (other languages can be selected via the dropdown on the page):